chevere/xr-docs/clients/php.md

 ];
 ```

-## Helpers
+## Extra helpers

-The PHP client adds the following helpers thanks to the [VarDump](https://chevere.org/packages/var-dump) package.
+The PHP client adds the following debug helpers thanks to the [VarDump](https://chevere.org/packages/var-dump) package.

 ### vd

-Use `vd()` to dump information about one or more variables to the registered output writer stream.
+Use `vd()` to dump information about one or more variables to output stream.

 ```php
 vd('Hola, mundo!', $var);